timtomch/tnef2ics/README.md

 ```

 On macOS, it is also possible to use Automator to create a small app which can be used to run this script by using the "Open with"
-contextual menu on _winmail.dat_ files, or by drag and dropping such files on the application.
+contextual menu on _winmail.dat_ files, or by drag and dropping such files onto it.

 To do this, create a new workflow in Automator and choose to save it as an Application.
 Find the Run Shell Script action, select
 "Pass input as arguments" and write the following as the code to be run: